-The standard deviation (s) is the average amount of variability in your dataset.
+The standard deviation (s or SD) is the average amount of variability in your dataset.
 It tells you, on average, how far each score lies from the mean.
 The larger the standard deviation, the more variable the data set is.

 There are six steps for finding the standard deviation: